 I especially love hiking in the wilderness.
 I've done that since I

 was six years old.
-Lately I've taken to hiking longer distances (some
+At one time, I took to hiking longer distances (some

 400 km or so) over a longer time (say 6 weeks) alone in